Rushland Ball and the EIB Network, the fastest three hours in media.

 Just use offer code Rush and find out about this.

-It's simple, it's inexpensive, and it is a lifesaver when it happens to you.
+And it is a lifesaver when it happens to you.

-If you don't want to go out and get an expensive backup system with a separate hard drive, so Carbonite.com is for you.
+If you don't want to go out and get an expensive backup system with a separate hard drive, so carbonite.com is for you.

 Mona Charon has a column out.

-She's she's wondering why the left and the Democrats are so discombobulated over Sarah Palin, and she thinks she's not sure.
+She's wondering why the left and the Democrats are so discombobulated over Sarah Palin.

-So it might be the baby trigg, the Down syndrome baby.
+It might be the baby.

 The fact that she would give birth to a Down syndrome baby just hasn't discombobulated.